Understanding the Differences Between Pipe Relining and Pipe Replacement

 Key Takeaways

-- The traditional method of replacing pipes is excavation of areas on the property where pipes are located.
+- The traditional method of replacing pipes is digging up areas of the property where pipes are located.

-- Pipe replacement may be necessary to repair pipes that are severely damaged.
+- The replacement of pipes is often necessary to repair pipes that are severely damaged.

-- Replacement of pipes is expensive and lengthy.
+- Replacement of pipes is expensive and long-lasting.

 How do you define Pipe Relining?